 Readiness Teachers use tests provided by textbook publishers to determine the level of readiness for subject matter which is about to be introduced.
-The kindergarten teacher does readiness testing with children prior to entry into this class.

 Achievement Achievement tests will be given to students 3rd through 8th grades in the spring of the school year.
 We use the Measure of Academic Progress (MAP) tests.
 Results are used to inform the instruction provided by the teachers to the students.